 “We are gonna leave you behind if you don’t hurry up Sukruth” Hithu shouted.
 The very next moment a shrill cry of a child pierced through the air, wailing & complaining to his mother about the injustice in the world where he was not only the only boy cousin but also the youngest one.
-Though I couldn’t understand the connection between the injustice in the world & him being late, I let it go, as me & Kruthiakka were busy in the kitchen making sure that Granny was packing up enough food for our picnic atop the hill that was next to her house.
+Though I couldn’t understand the connection between the injustice in the world & him being late, I let it go, as Kruthiakka and me were busy in the kitchen making sure that Dodammi* was packing up enough food for our picnic atop the hill that was next to her house.

 (Looks like Hithu is demonstrating her super power of holding the food in her mouth for an unbelievable amount of time & Sukruth looks not at all happy being forced to smile for the camera when he could see Sambramakka playing near the Lotus pond)

 As we reached the marshes, Nidhi mama instructed us to follow him in a single file till we reach the foot of the hill.
-He didn’t want any of us to step off the pathway & then have our feet stuck in the mud as it was a very messy process.
-I remember one time when our cow Nandini who had ventured into the marshes & had got stuck required the help of some 8 to 10 men to finally free her from the clutches of the mud.
+He didn’t want any of us to step off the pathway & then have our feet get stuck in the mud as it was a very messy process.
+I remember one time when our cow Nandini, who had ventured into the marshes & had got stuck, required the help of some 8 to 10 men to finally free her from the clutches of the mud.
 But those marshes always added the thrill factor to our hike.